Preserving and protecting Piedmont Pines' natural beauty

 Many of us moved to Piedmont Pines because we fell in love with its natural beauty.
 We are blessed with access to gorgeous parks and open space, some of which we fought long and hard to preserve from multi-unit construction.

-Piedmont Pines puts a very high value on keeping our surroundings neat, tidy, and fire-safe.
-We enhance the natural beauty by hand-pulling non-native invasive plants and replacing with natives.
+Piedmont Pines puts a very high value on keeping our surroundings fire safe, neat and tidy.
+We've adopted three open spaces within our borders: Marjorie Saunders Park, Beaconsfield Canyon and Castle Canyon.
+Read on for interesting history on each site.
+We enhance the natural beauty of each site by hand-pulling non-native invasive plants and replacing with natives.
 (We are herbicide free).
-Volunteers have invested hundreds of hours working on our three major beautification projects.
+Volunteers have invested hundreds of hours working on our three major open space projects.

 Marjorie Saunders Park